formalsec/explode-js/bench/README.md

 **Time.**
 We estimate that the time needed to run the artifact evaluation is as follows:
 - Getting started: 30 minutes (approximately).
-- Main experiments: XX hours (approximately).
+- Main experiments: 34-48 hours (approximately).

 **Artifact Structure.**
 The artifact is organized as follows: